10up/component-countdown-timer/README.md

 ## Usage

-Create a `time` element and give it a `datetime` attribute with a [valid date string](https://developer.mozilla.org/en-US/docs/Web/HTML/Date_and_time_formats).
+Create a `time` wrapper element and give it a `datetime` attribute with a [valid date string](https://developer.mozilla.org/en-US/docs/Web/HTML/Date_and_time_formats).
 This date string will be used to count to (if it's in the future), or from (if it's in the past, and the `allowNegative` setting is enabled).
 Make sure the element is targetable with a selector that can be passed to the JavaScript.
 Refer to the **JavaScript** section below on how to initialize.

 For accessibility purposes, we strongly recommend adding some fallback content inside the `time` element which can be shown if the JS is unable to run.
 This content will be replaced by the countdown elements once the JS is initialized.
 Also make sure to give your `time` element a [`role="timer"` attribute](https://developer.mozilla.org/en-US/docs/Web/Accessibility/ARIA/Roles/ARIA_timer_role).